chyoon2/Palindrome/README.md

 #### By _**Chris Yoon, Erich Richter, Kate Skorija**_

 ## Description
-_What is backwards?
-What is forwards....
+What is backwards?
+What is forwards...
+This application will allow you to play with spelling words forwards and backwards.
 ## Setup/Installation Requirements

 ### Via GitHub Download

 * _Navigate to www.github.com/chyoon2_
-* _Find the Super Galactic Age repository by search or scroll_
+* _Find the Palindrome repository by search or scroll_
 * _click Download repository_
 * _Navigate to the project folder that you have just downloaded_
 * _Open the index.html file in your preferred browser_